brent-c-mills/idol/README.md

 To install Idol, run the install.sh script.
 This script installs a version of BATS as well as installing Idol and running a series of BATS tests against the Idol installation.

-	NOTE:  There is currently an issue where you the Idol installation script is unable to properly refresh the PATH.
+	NOTE:  There is currently an issue where the Idol installation script is unable to properly refresh the PATH.
 You will need to close your terminal session and re-open after installing Idol.

 CURRENT FUNCTIONALITY:

 	Install:  Idol is currently able to install itself and a local instance of BATS 4.0.
 	Create:  Idol is currently able to create Idols.
-You will need to run all Idol commands from the ${basedir}/bin directory due to a bug.
+		NOTE:  You will need to run all Idol commands from the ${basedir}/bin directory due to a bug.
 	List:  Idol is currently able to list all stored Idols.